 LifeLong Adoptions works with a limited number of families at a time to ensure personalized service and promote quicker placement times.
 With that said, we still work with a considerable amount of hopeful parents.
 While we do work hard to implement effective marketing strategies for our adoptive families, it is ultimately up to the birthmother to choose the parents for her child.
 We hope this happens quickly for all of our families, but encourage all to keep in mind your birthmother will find you when the time is right.

-There is no way to predict how long it will take for any particular family to find the birthparents they were meant to match with.
+There is no way to predict how long it will take for any particular family to find the birthparents they were meant to connect with.
 Adoption cannot be forced.
 It is your passion to parent that will keep your hopes alive and strong.
 Be patient.
 We are confident you will find the baby that was meant for you.